jvbonin/yeoman-generator-dizmo/README.md

 Lets have a look at each entry:

 * `install-to`: Your dizmoViewer caches locally installed dizmos in a location that looks on Unix likes system similar like this:
 ```
 /home/user/.local/share/dizmo/dizmo/user/InstalledDizmos/
 ```

-where `user` is your login.
+where `user` would e.g. be your login.
 If you set `install-to` to this path, then you will be able to directly build and install a dizmo to the given path.
-Just run:

-    npm run-script install

-Or you can `run-script` abbreviate to:

-    npm run install

-If no `install-to` path is provided, then the dizmo is build and will be available under `build/`, but it will not be copied to the installation path (since the latter has not been provided).

 * `settings`: Any entry provided here will be translated to an entry in `build/Info.plist`, which is the main control file defining the properties of a dizmo.
 Each entry key is converted to camel-case, before being translated.